inko-lang/inko/docs/source/getting-started/installation.md

     podman run inko-lang/inko:0.10.0 inko --version
     ```

+We also build a container for every commit on the `main` branch, provided the
+tests are passing.
+If you like to live dangerously, you can use these as
+follows:

+=== "Docker"
+    ```bash
+    docker pull ghcr.io/inko-lang/inko:main
+    docker run inko-lang/inko:main inko --version
+    ```
+=== "Podman"
+    ```bash
+    podman pull ghcr.io/inko-lang/inko:main
+    podman run inko-lang/inko:main inko --version
+    ```

 ### Arch Linux

 Two AUR packages are provided: `inko` and `inko-git`.
 These can be installed